iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 # Google Kubernetes engine (Hybrid)

-- These is Google's managed kubernetes cluster.
+- These is Google's managed kubernetes cluster. (all the kubernetes components are managed including kubelets on worker node)
 - production ready with HA and comes with SLA.
 - GKE cluster can be customized
   - type of nodes (type of operating system and resource power)